Gaelic Ireland: The Unfolded Exciting History throughout the Centuries

 Ø The Fianna Warriors

 Well, let us stop you here before assuming anything.
 The Fianna was not a social class; everyone in Gaelic Ireland could be a warrior, even women.
 Fianna was the name of the warriors that the legend Finn MacCool led.
-Finn MacCool was a popular warrior in Gaelic mythology.
+Finn MacCool was a famous warrior in Gaelic mythology.

 Upgrading or Downgrading to a Different Social Class (Yes, it was possible)